simeononsecurity/simeononsecurity.ch/content/articles/best-practices-for-secure-coding-in-python/index.en.md

 #### Secure Error Handling

 **Secure error handling** involves handling errors and exceptions in a secure manner.
 This principle ensures that error messages do not reveal sensitive information or lead to further vulnerabilities.
-An attacker can use error messages to gain insight into an application's vulnerabilities, so it is crucial to handle errors securely.
+An attacker can use error messages to gain insight into an application's vulnerabilities, so you need to handle errors securely.

 For instance, an error message that reveals the application's database schema can provide valuable information to an attacker, making it easier for them to launch a successful attack.
 Developers should ensure that error messages provide enough information to help users understand the problem without revealing sensitive details.